The Archetype Crucible

 violence that hung around the city was appalling even to one who had seen such

-horrors of war as Hendricks had.
+horrors of war as Jace had.

-in an abandoned warehouse, some three kays walking distance from his point of
+an abandoned warehouse, some three kays walking distance from his point of

 contact.
 His resting place would be within a discarded modular packing container